mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 The process of building UI elements requires, at some point, some customizations to give the unique feel and look to the application and to extend the functionality of existing controls.
 Whether the customization is just overriding the default `TextColor` of the `Entry` or creating a brand new control with new look and behavior, building custom controls can provide the simple solution to achieve that, without the need of custom renderers.

-The process for creating custom controls is as follows:

-1. Create a subclass of the view you want to extend or modify.
-2. Alter the functionality of the subclass by overriding the default value of the base class’s bindable properties and/or create new bindable properties that will interact with user actions.
-3. Process inputs through the `propertyChanged` delegate of the newly added bindable properties.

 ## Create a custom Toggle bar

 The toggle bar control is used to show some options that the user can choose from, for example a filtering mechanism (similar to a group of radio buttons), or a light-weight tabbed control..etc, see the screenshot below (should look the same on iOS):